Information for residential solar electric contractors

 - Upon successful completion of the final inspection and commissioning, the DER Facility may be energized.

-- After commissioning, if application included a qualifying demand management system and/or a qualifying battery storage facility, an incentive/rebate check will be processed by SRP and mailed to customer as long as SRP has a valid W9 form.
+- After commissioning, if application included a qualifying demand management system, an incentive/rebate check will be processed by SRP and mailed to customer as long as SRP has a valid W9 form.
 Allow us up to six weeks for check processing.